Divorce Attorney and Custody Lawyer with much Successful experience in |

 Carroll County, Howard County,

-Baltimore City, Baltimore County, Harford County, Cecil County, and surrounding counties in Maryland
+Baltimore City, Baltimore County, Harford County, Cecil County, and All counties in Maryland with No charge for Travel-Time to or from Court.

 and the greater Montgomery County, Frederick County, Washington County, Allegany County, Garrett County,